Warning – IMPORTANT NOTICE:

 BG03 states: “Any variation from these figures should be agreed with the manufacturer and/or a person who is competent to advise on these matters” – Now that’s going to need some real science applying as all installations are different.

-DOES comply straight out of the box – Many competing products on the market CLAIM to comply, but simply don’t.
+The good news is that the Abbott & Co.
+Blowdown vessel range DOES comply straight out of the box – Many competing products on the market CLAIM to comply, but simply don’t.